lscalese/isc-rest-json-filter/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Links

-If you are interested by these features, you will be probably interested by [GraphQL](https://graphql.org/) approach.
-An Objectscript implementation by Gevorg Arutiunian is available [here](https://openexchange.intersystems.com/package/GraphQL).

 ## How to start coding
 This repository is ready to code in VSCode with ObjectScript plugin.
 Install [VSCode](https://code.visualstudio.com/), [Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) and [ObjectScript](https://marketplace.visualstudio.com/items?itemName=daimor.vscode-objectscript) plugin and open the folder in VSCode.